Creating a Simple Database

 - How do you create a database import file

-- How do you upload a database to VCC Live® Desk
+- How do you upload a database to VCC Live

 A record may contain contacts that include client contact details.
 Each record can contain up to 9 different contacts with different phone numbers, email addresses and contact names.
 For example, the record name is “A Company”, while its contacts may be John Smith, 49111111111, [email protected]; Anne White, 4922222222, [email protected], etc.

-Client database: It contains all client data, which you import into VCC Live® Desk, either manually or via API.
+A client database contains all client data, which you import into VCC Live, either manually or via API.

-CDR log: Displays all information about call attempts mad including: prework, ringing and call duration, agent who handles it, saved disposition, information about who hung up the call and more.
+The CDR log displays all information about call attempts made including: prework, ringing and call duration, agent who handles it, saved disposition, information about who hung up the call and more.

-Channel variables: Available only under certain circumstances, eg. during a specific ongoing phone call.
+Channel variables are available only under certain circumstances, eg. during a specific ongoing phone call.

-You can import records from a spreadsheet file in either CSV or TXT format into your database.
+Creating a database in VCC Live requires creating a database import file, which is a spreadsheet file in either CSV or TXT format.
+After entering the data into the file, you can import the file into VCC Live.
 Records consist of fields, each of which contains a single or multiple parameters as well as text.

-We’re going to manually upload a database into VCC Live® Desk.
+You’re going to manually upload a database to VCC Live.
 Of course, this can be done using automation as well via APIs, but we’ll look into that option later.